tkortz/isorc20_experiments/README.md

 For the ground-truth detections, this means filtering out any that aren't visible to the camera on the ego vehicle.
 This is done using the semantic segmentation information (it isn't perfect, but it's a close proxy).
 Given a rectangle in 2D image space (the ground-truth detection result), the semantic label of each pixel in the rectangle is checked; if none matches the target type (pedestrian or vehicle), the detection is filtered out.

-For each scenario and each target type, update lines 7, 8, and 12 of `remove_invisible_targets.py` and run it.
+For each scenario and each target type, update lines 7, 8, and 12 of `remove_invisible_targets.py` in the ISORC '20 experiments repo and run it.
 You'll need the starting frame number from the previous step.

 ```
-cd $CARLA_DIR/PythonAPI/examples
+cd $ISORC_DIR
 python3 remove_invisible_targets.py
 ```